Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: EX-1: Offline Reward and Replanning Rate

-The average normalized rewards as well as the recalculation rate for 10 runs of each environment for each considered hyper parameter are provided in Figures~\ref{fig:reward} and~\ref{fig:recalulation}.
+Additional information for 10 runs of each environment for each considered hyper parameter is provided as reference.
+Table \ref{tbl:res_skip_small} summarizes selected results.
 Table \ref{tbl:res_skip_CP}, Table \ref{tbl:res_skip_HC}, Table \ref{tbl:res_skip_PU} and Table \ref{tbl:res_skip_RE} show detailed results of each hyper parameter for the environments CP, HC, PU and RE respectively.
-We report the average and STD reward per episode, steps recalulated and number of sequential steps skipped.
+We report the average and STD reward per episode, steps replanned and number of sequential steps skipped.
 We also included the error and its STD.